kpreid/all-is-cubes/all-is-cubes-server/README.md

 A “voxel game” where each block is made out of smaller blocks (one level of recursion).

-This is a work in progress; it's my very first project written in Rust, and I am aiming to duplicate and expand on my previous work [Cubes](https://github.com/kpreid/cubes/).
+This is a work in progress.
 For more information about the currently implemented functionality, see the [core library crate `all-is-cubes`.][all-is-cubes]

 This crate is the “web edition”: it currently consists of a simple web server which serves the prebuilt WASM and JavaScript files for the game.
 Eventually I intend it to become a multiplayer (or at least remotely-saved-data) game server in addition to this, but none of that networking functionality is implemented at the monent.